MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/engineering-change-management/product-readiness.md

 ### Readiness control FastTab

 For each type of readiness check that you want to include in the policy, add a row on the **Readiness control** FastTab.
-Use the following buttons on the **All products** FastTab to add and remove rows as you require:
+Use the following buttons on the FastTab toolbar to add and remove rows as you require:

 - **Add check** – Add a standard readiness check to the policy.
 When you select this button, the **Add check** dialog box appears.
 There, you can select from a list of available checks.
 - **Add existing questionnaire** – Add a blank row to the grid.
 You can then assign an existing questionnaire by setting the fields in the following table.